UKradioastro/UKRAA_PicoMuon/README.md

 To do this we need to create the service, then enable the service.

 1. Open terminal window
-2. Type "sudo nano /etc/systemd/system/muon_ACM0.service" - this will open nano text editor.
+2. Type "sudo nano /etc/systemd/system/muon_ACM0.service" and press enter - this will open nano text editor.
 3. Type in the following text...
 ![img_44](images/RPi_imager_44.PNG)
 4. Save (Ctrl + s) and exit (Ctrl + x)